sooftware/Fairseq-Listen-Attend-Spell/README.md

 # Fairseq-Listen-Attend-Spell
 A Fairseq implementation of Listen, Attend and Spell (LAS), an End-to-End ASR framework.
-LAS architecture described in [Listen, Attend and Spell (William Chan etal., 2016)](https://arxiv.org/abs/1508.01211).
-Fairseq provides several conveniences such as training on multi-GPU, decoding speed, and more.
-There is already an [asr example](https://github.com/pytorch/fairseq/tree/master/examples/speech_recognition) in fairseq, but there is no script that implements LAS, so I made it.
+This repository follows the architecture proposed in the [Listen, Attend and Spell (William Chan et al., 2016)](https://arxiv.org/abs/1508.01211), but some modifications were added to improve performance.
+I used fairseq becaus fairseq provides several conveniences such as training on multi-GPU, beam-search decoding, and more.
+There is already an [asr example](https://github.com/pytorch/fairseq/tree/master/examples/speech_recognition) in fairseq, but there is no script that implements LAS architecture.
+So I created a Listen, Attend and Spell architecture and compared it to the results of [fairseq-example](https://github.com/pytorch/fairseq/tree/master/examples/speech_recognition).

 ## Additional dependencies
 On top of main fairseq dependencies there are couple more additional requirements.
 1. Please follow the instructions to install [torchaudio](https://github.com/pytorch/audio).
 This is required to compute audio fbank features.
 2. [Sclite](http://www1.icsi.berkeley.edu/Speech/docs/sctk-1.2/sclite.htm#sclite_name_0) is used to measure WER.
 Sclite can be downloaded and installed from source from sctk package here.
 Training and inference doesn't require Sclite dependency.
 3. [sentencepiece](https://github.com/google/sentencepiece) is required in order to create dataset with word-piece targets.
+4. [wav2letter](https://github.com/facebookresearch/wav2letter) is required for decoding.
+To install wav2letter, please check [this page](https://github.com/sooftware/Fairseq-Listen-Attend-Spell#Requirements-and-Installation)
-4. [tensorboard](https://www.tensorflow.org/tensorboard?hl=ko) is required in order to visualize training.
+5. [tensorboard](https://www.tensorflow.org/tensorboard?hl=ko) is required in order to visualize training.

 ## Preparing librispeech data
 ```